-Check that you have found a unique company name for your sole proprietorship
+Check that you have found a unique name for your sole proprietorship

 To start your sole proprietorship in Denmark, first and foremost, you must choose a unique name for the business.

 You can use this website below to search for existing business names already in use:

 Ensuring your business name is unique before you start your application is important; otherwise, your application to register the sole proprietorship will be rejected, and you’ll need to start all over again.

 You need a business address for your sole prietorship

-Secondly, you will need a company address to start your sole proprietorship.
+Secondly, you will need a business address to start your sole proprietorship.

 Many clients use their private addresses in the beginning since they often start from home without an outside office.